Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 We just set up the form and synchronized it with the form model.

-Now is time to start adding new parties to the `Parties` collection.
+Let's start adding new parties to the `Parties` collection.
-For the purpose, let's add a new submit button and a form submit event handler.
+Before we start, we create a new submit button and a form submit event handler.

-It's worth to mention one more great feature that appeared in Angular 2.
+It's worth mentioning one more great feature that appeared in Angular 2.
 It's possible now to define and use local variables in a template.

-For example, to add a party we'll need to take the current state of the form and pass into an event handler.
+For example, to add a party we'll need to take the current state of the form and pass it to an event handler.
-Now we can take the form and print it inside template:
+Now we can take the form and print it inside the template:

     <form [ngFormModel]="partiesForm" #f="ngForm">
         ...
         {{|f.value}}